Shhsvri/BIOF043-R-Hands-on/README.md

 data using what we have learned in the past three days and generate beautiful markdown reports that you could share with collaborators or use for publications.

-Then, we will have two projects:
+Then, we will have a final project:

-1. From Medicare-Part-D data, we will generate visualizations and reports showing the states that prescribe **Buprenorphine** the most, per capita.
+From Medicare-Part-D data, we will generate visualizations and reports

-2. From publicly available RNAseq data, we will find a list of differentially expressed genes comparing our study and control samples.
+Before then, we are going to go through a few concepts:

 - [Importing Data](./import.md)
 - [Relational Data](./relational.md)